proximal_convex_conj_kl_cross_entropy¶

 Note that the functional is not well-defined without a prior g.
 Hence, if g is omitted this will be interpreted as if g is equal to the one-element.

-The convex conjugate of is
+The convex conjugate

-where is the variable dual to .
+is the variable dual to

-The proximal operator of the convex conjugate of is
+The proximal operator of the convex conjugate of

-where is the step size-like parameter, is the weighting in front of the function , and is the Lambert W function (see, for example, the Wikipedia article).
+is the Lambert W function (see, for example, the Wikipedia article).

 Wikipedia article on Kullback Leibler divergence.
 For further information about the functional, see for example this article.

-The KL cross entropy functional , described above, is related to another functional functional also know as KL divergence.
+, described above, is related to another functional functional also know as KL divergence.
 This functional is often used as data discrepancy term in inverse problems, when data is corrupted with Poisson noise.
 This functional is obtained by changing place of the prior and the variable.
 See the See Also section.